ycpcs/cs400-fall2022-PW/assign/assign01.md

 The first task is to distribute the students among the various major portions of the project: FrontEnd (UX / UI), BackEnd and Database, and Visualization, and designate your team leader(s).
 Also, you should create a contact information spreadsheet in your new Google team drive, and establish your means for collaboration.
 We will finalize team assignments during the second week of class.
 In addition, I will try to honor the requests for those of you who expressed interest in leading a team, as well as the overall project lead.
 Again, we will determine this by the second week of class.

 Your team should then write a 2-4 page report describing your chosen/assigned task(s).
 In order to properly define your team's work, you will need  to arrange meetings and hold conversations with your clients (Drs.
-Druen and Shedlosky), as well as familiarize yourself with the current state of the project through previous team emmeber, and the Privilege Walk Final Tech Report.
+Druen and Shedlosky), as well as familiarize yourself with the current state of the project through previous team members, and the Privilege Walk Final Tech Report from CS482-Spring2023.

 Your team project proposal report should include the following information: